nestjs/docs.nestjs.com/content/openapi/introduction.md

 $ npm run start
 ```

 While the application is running, open your browser and navigate to `http://localhost:3000/api`.
 You should see the Swagger UI.
+By appending `-json` to the url (like so: `http://localhost:3000/api-json`), you get the specification as json, which can be useful to generate api client with tools like [OpenAPI Generator](https://openapi-generator.tech/)

 <figure><img src="/assets/swagger1.png" /></figure>